 the Night, directed by Fred Niblo.
 La Marr rekindled a relationship with John Gilbert when Gilbert was

-married to Leatrice Joy and then she moved on to Virgil “Jack” Daugherty, whom like most men
+married to Leatrice Joy and then she moved on to Virgil “Jack” Daugherty, whom like most men caught

-finally able to have a Chicago judge issue an annulment for the Barbara La Marr and Ben Deely.
+to have a Chicago judge issue an annulment for the Barbara La Marr and Ben Deely.

 Barbara La Marr and Jack Daugherty were married in Ventura, California in 1923.
 Leaving little Marvin

 in California, the couple sailed to Europe and honeymooned in Paris.
-The two then left for Rome to
+The two then left for Rome to La

-given praise for her performance in the film.
+praise for her performance in the film.

 Returning from Europe as a major star, Barbara made Thy Name is Woman with familiar friends

 Ramon Novarro in front of the camera and Fred Niblo behind the camera as director.
 The two stars,